 Prolonged exposure to freezing temperatures may cause change to a semisolid, too viscous to pour.
 Viscosity will return to normal upon warming to room temperature.

-Dispense in original container or in a tight, light-resistant container as defined in the USP, with a child-resistant closure.
+Dispense in original container or tight, light-resistant container with a child-resistant closure.

 10 g/15 mL